lunarmodules/Penlight/docs_topics/03-strings.md

 for indenting multiline strings.

 New in Penlight with the 0.9 series is `text.format_operator`.
-Calling this enables Python-style string formating using the modulo operator `%`:
+Calling this enables Python-style string formatting using the modulo operator `%`:

     > text.format_operator()
     > = '%s[%d]' % {'dog',1}